The Writing Center welcomes instructors to bring their entire class to our on-campus location.

 Faculty writing assistance

 Students aren't the only writers on campus.
 As a member of the NMU faculty or staff, you'll do all kinds of writing, such as course syllabi; important emails; sabbatical, tenure, and grant applications; and scholarly articles detailing your latest research.
 Your writing often leaves your desk and goes into dozens of readers' hands.
-It's always a good idea to get feedback from a second set of eyes when you're working on high profile professional projects like these.
+It's always a good idea to get extra feedback when you're working on high-profile professional projects like these.

 While students all have individual writing strengths and weaknesses, sometimes the majority of a class collectively struggles with similar areas.
 The Writing Center can help you address general writing concerns for your specific course through an in-class workshop.
 These workshops can last anywhere from 10 minutes to an hour, depending on the concern and how much time you'd like to spend on that component of writing.

-To schedule an in-class workshop, contact email@example.com.
-The Assistant Director, a graduate student in the English Department's MFA program, will spend some time discussing your class needs and goals with you, then tailor the writing workshop to those needs.
-If tutors are available at the time of the workshop, they may also bring tutors in to assist and gain public speaking skills.
+To schedule an in-class workshop, contact firstname.lastname@example.org.
+The Assistant Director, a graduate student in the English Department's MA/MFA program, will spend some time discussing your class needs and goals with you, then tailor the writing workshop to those needs.
+If tutors are available at the time of the workshop, they may also come to the workshop to assist and gain public speaking skills.

 Please note that Writing Center reserves the right to limit the number of workshops conducted for a specific class so as not to overextend the Assistant Director.